vippsas/vipps-developers/common-topics/api-keys.md

 When you start using the Vipps API, you will need to provide API keys.
 These are like passcodes that confirm your identity and that your API request is valid.

-Your API keys are specific for your sale unit and you will use them to interact with all the [Vipps API products](https://vippsas.github.io/vipps-developer-docs/docs/APIs).
+Your API keys are specific for your sales unit and you will use them to interact with all the [Vipps API products](https://vippsas.github.io/vipps-developer-docs/docs/APIs).

 The same API keys are used for many types of integration: